port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/nudge-pr-reviewers.md

 <summary>GitHub workflow script</summary>

-:::tip Using Block Kit to design the message layout.
-Whereas you can simply send a message with the *text* field, the [block kit framework](https://api.slack.com/block-kit) provides a rich pool of components and layouts to design your message and allows you to add interactivity.
+:::tip Using Block Kit to design the message layout Whereas you can simply send a message with the *text* field, the [block kit framework](https://api.slack.com/block-kit) provides a rich pool of components and layouts to design your message and allows you to add interactivity.
 Try it out [here](https://app.slack.com/block-kit-builder/) to compose your own blocks.
 You can then replace the `blocks` field in the request below.
 :::